Ybarot/SQLServerUpgrade/README.md

 Here are the input parameters for the custom document.

-InstanceId: Target EC2 instance on which SQL Server edition downgrade is required.
+InstanceId: Target EC2 instance on which SQL Server edition upgrade is required.
 We can select this using an interactive instance picker from all the instances managed by Systems Manager.
 Sqlversion: New version to which SQL Server needs to be upgraded.
 Permitted values are sql2016, sql2017, sql2019 and sql2022
 Backuprequired: Specify whether backup to be taken as part of this automation.
 Permitted values are Backuprequired and Nobackup
 BackupLocation: If you opt in for backup to be taken as part of this automation, specify the location to store backups of databases e.g. D:\MSSQL\Backup.